 Paint will not yellow as quickly if it is exposed to UV light.
 You’ll often notice paint in rooms such as hallways will yellow rather quickly and the back of cupboard doors can yellow within weeks!!

 Exterior paint is generally exposed to higher levels of UV light which prevents it from yellowing.
-Tinted colours can be damaged by this same light and start to fade, but, exterior paints hold their colour for much longer.
+Tinted colours can be damaged by this same UV light and start to fade, but, exterior paints hold their colour for much longer.
 If you were to use an exterior oil-based paint inside your home, then you will almost certainly have issues with yellowing.

 Is Water-Based Any Good?